Wiremu Tamihana: As chief

 Following the death of his father in September 1838, Tarapipipi became a leader of Ngāti Hauā despite being the second oldest son.
 He quickly stamped his authority as chief, when he resisted efforts by his tribe to carry out raids against Te Arawa.
 In October 1838, wielding a bible and referring to Christian ideals, he made an impassioned plea at a hui of Tauranga and Ngāti Hauā Māori against war with Te Arawa.
 His efforts prevented a major battle between the tribes although there some isolated fighting.

-Soon after taking over as chief of Ngāti Hauā, Tarapipipi had founded a new pā near Matamata, naming it Te Tapiri with rules based on the ten commandments.
+Soon after taking over as chief of Ngāti Hauā, Tarapipipi had founded a new pā near Matamata, naming it Te Tapiri with rules based on the Ten Commandments.
 By the following year, there were 300 people living at Te Tapiri, which now included a chapel and a school.
-By this time, Tarapipipi had converted to Christianity, being baptised by Brown at Tauranga and given the Christian name Wiremu Tamihana, which translates to William Thompson.
+By this time, Tarapipipi had converted to Christianity, being baptised by Brown at Tauranga and given the Christian name Wiremu Tamihana, which translates to William Thomson.

 The replacement church was capable of holding up to a thousand people.
 There is no doubt Tamihana was a highly intelligent man with a creative mind keen to learn from the British.
 He also taught in a school, established farming in his community, and traded produce to Pākehā settlers in Auckland.
 Another Christian community was founded in 1846 at Peria.
 He sold many acres of his tribal land that was swampy to the Scottish Morrin brothers who hired Irish navvies to dig ditches and drain the land and turn it into some of the most fertile dairy land in New Zealand.